 Purpose:

 Fund Balance (the net assets of a government organization) is a measurement of the fiscal stability of an organization.
 The purpose of a fund balance policy is to provide for long-term financial stability.
 The Government Finance Officers Association (GFOA) recommends that governments adopt a formal fund balance policy that defines fund balance target levels and, optimally, consider specifying the purpose for which portions of the fund balance are intended.
-Please refer to District Policy _________, Dated ____________.

 The Governmental Accounting Standards Board (GASB) establishes “standards of state and local government accounting and financial reporting that will result in useful information for users of financial reports and guide and educate the public . . . and users of those financial reports.”
 These standards are issued through statements including GASB 54, which is intended to enhance usefulness of fund balance information, especially based on the extent to which the funds are constrained for a specific use.
 The categories defined by GASB 54 are: